mcfrann/FitLit/README.md

 This wellness application is a group project built by [Geena Jackson](https://github.com/gjax78), [Francesca McConnell](https://github.com/mcfrann), and [George Lemmon](https://github.com/galemmon) during their time at [Turing School of Software and Design](https://turing.edu/).
 It was built using Javascript, HTML, CSS, and packages used include Mocha and Chai.
 Project Management included the use of GitHub Projects and GitHub Issues, as well as Excalidraw for the wireboard.

+** Gap in code disparity due to adding large data files to test our implementation code.
+Original disparity is less than 10%.

 ## Setup:

 To download and use FitLit, you can fork and/or clone it to your local machine into your desired directory using the terminal - git clone [repo link].
 Next navigate (cd) into that directory and enter the following command to open FitLit in your browser - open src/index.html